-Herbal extract boosts fruit fly lifespan by nearly 25 percent, study findsJune 18th, 2013 in Medical research /
+Herbal extract boosts fruit fly lifespan by nearly 25 percent, study findsJune 18, 2013 in Medicine & Health / Medical research

 The herbal extract of a yellow-flowered mountain plant long used for stress relief was found to increase the lifespan of fruit fly populations by an average of 24 percent, according to UC Irvine researchers.